For books co-authored or co-edited with others see full CV.

 Man and Wife: Richard and Kay Titmuss, My Parents' Early Years (1996).
 London: HarperCollins.

 Essays on Women, Medicine and Health(1993).
 Edinburgh: Edinburgh University Press.

 'It is one of life's greatest pleasures to watch a smart, creative, playful mind at work' (Women & Health).

-Social Support and Motherhood The natural history of a research project (1992).
+Social Support and Motherhood: The Natural History of a Research Project (1992).
 Oxford: Basil Blackwell.
-Extract.
+Reprinted Bristol: Policy Press 2018

 'Ann Oakley is the Barbara Cartland of feminist social science' (Tribune).